dplanitzer/Serena/Commands/sh/README.md

 ## The Shell Language

-The shell language is primarily inspired by the Fish shell and AmigaDOS, plus some (light) influence from zsh, bash and finally a healthy dose of new design elements.
+The shell language is primarily inspired by the AmigaDOS, Fish shell and the Windows PowerShell, plus some (light) influence from zsh, bash and finally a healthy dose of new design elements.